Master Your Australian

 Common pitfalls

-Hundreds of real Australian MMI questions per school in our Prometheus question bank — Closing the Gap, VAD, Medicare, rural workforce.
-Or book a one-to-one live mock with a current Australian medical student.
+Drill hundreds of real Australian MMI questions per school — Closing the Gap, VAD, Medicare, rural workforce — in the Prometheus question bank, then book a one-to-one live mock with a current Australian medical student.

 Frequently asked questions